EUCAIM/End-User-Guide/3-Platform.md

 This section briefly describes the components of the platform, updating the descriptions provided in deliverables D5.1 Early release of the Data Federation Framework and D4.3: First rules for participation report.
 These deliverables are not extensive descriptions of the architecture.
 This is kept continuously updated in an online document [Architecture of EUCAIM](https://eucaim.gitbook.io/architecture-of-eucaim/).

 ## 3.1.
 The Dashboard
-The Dashboard is the entrypoint to the platform and contains the general information about the available datasets and the links to the different services of EUCAIM’s architecture.
-The Dashboard includes the main information and the links to the different services and applications, although it does not exchange information from the rest of the services.
-A detailed description of the functionality of the Dashboard is provided in Deliverable D4.7 First EUCAIM Dashboard.
+The Dashboard is the entrypoint to the platform and contains the general information about the statistics, the available datasets and the links to the different services of EUCAIM’s architecture.
+The Dashboard includes the main information and the links to the different services and applications.
+A detailed description of the functionality of the Dashboard is provided in Deliverable D4.8 Final EUCAIM Dashboard.

 ## 3.2.
 The Catalogue
 The catalogue contains the metadata of the datasets within EUCAIM.
 Through the filtering of and the browsing through the public catalogue entries, a user can freely look for datasets that are relevant to their research.
 Only after they have found a suitable dataset, a request can be made to access the actual data through the Negotiator.